lastcastfm/lastcast-scrobbler-mac/README.md

 It works by reading the local database of Apple Podcasts that’s synced via iCloud from all your devices.
 It submits your listening data to [lastcast.fm](https://lastcast.fm) where you can track your listening habits and get personal statistics.

+## Download

+You can download the latest version [here](https://lastcast.fra1.digitaloceanspaces.com/apps/lastcast-for-mac/Lastcast%20for%20Mac.app-0.1.2.zip).

 ## Screenshot

 ![Lastcast for Mac](https://lastcast.fra1.digitaloceanspaces.com/public/Lastcast%20for%20Mac.png)